splunk/public-o11y-docs/get-started/core2o11y/core2o11y.rst

 * :ref:`Collaborate on observability within and across teams and departments <collaboration-collaboration>`

-See :ref:`setup-o11y-setup-o11y` for links to setup guides for each component of Observability Cloud.
+See :ref:`setup-o11y-setup-o11y` to learn how to set up Observability Cloud.